afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 code.
 It's very repetitive, would be difficult to change and adapt to any variations in file format, does not offer abstraction, and looks plain ugly.
-The first step in refactoring the parsing function is factoring out the chaining, where Nothing from a matching function leads to exit, whereas a Just value leads to the contents getting passed on to the next step.
-This is done using a function `>>?` that encapsulates this logic:
+The first step in refactoring the parsing function is factoring out the chaining, where `Nothing` from a matching function leads to exit, whereas a `Just` value leads to the contents getting passed on to the next step.
+This is done using a binary operator `>>?` that encapsulates this logic:

 ```haskell
 (>>?) :: Maybe a -> (a -> Maybe b) -> Maybe b